Test suites overview

 Organizations typically choose their main production branch as their default, although this is not required.

 To change your default branch, go to suite settings.
-You can also filter Test Analytics views by any branch by typing its name into the branch query parameter in the Test Analytics URL.
+You can also filter Test Engine views by any branch by typing its name into the branch query parameter in the Test Engine URL.

 Detecting flaky tests